 Griot’s Garage Ceramic Wax Cons

-I believe Griot’s Garage Ceramic 3-in-1 Wax really holds true to what it promises.
-I am more than satisfied with the gloss it gave my car.
+As a conclusion for this review, I believe Griot’s Garage Ceramic 3-in-1 Wax really holds true to what it promises.
+I'm more than satisfied with the gloss it gave my car.
 I’m also quite impressed with the water-beading and its resistance to dirt.
 I would definitely recommend this product for your next waxing.

 Product Quality Scores